pip-services/pip-services-docs/content/en/python/commons/convert/double_converter.md

 - **returns**: float - double value or default when conversion is not supported.

 #### to_nullable_double
-Converts value into doubles or returns None when conversion is not possible.
+Converts a value into a double or returns None when conversion is not possible.

 > `static` to_nullable_double(value: Any): Optional[float]

 - **value**: Any - the value to convert.
-- **returns**: Optional[float] - double value or None when conversion is not supported.
+- **returns**: Optional[float] - double value or None when the conversion is not supported.

 ### Examples